Jonathan A. Kobes: Education

 Kobes received his Bachelor of Arts from Dordt University and his Juris Doctor from Harvard Law School, where he was an editor and the business manager of the Harvard Journal of Law and Public Policy.
 During law school, Kobes worked at the Massachusetts Attorney General's Office, the United States Senate Committee on the Judiciary, the United States Attorney's Office for the Northern District of Iowa, and the Chicago office of McDermott Will & Emery.

 Legal career

 After graduating from law school, Kobes served as a law clerk to Judge Roger Leland Wollman of the United States Court of Appeals for the Eighth Circuit.
-He then worked from 2002 to 2003 a litigation attorney at the Central Intelligence Agency and from 2003 to 2005 an Assistant United States Attorney for the District of South Dakota.
+He then worked from 2002 to 2003 as litigation attorney at the Central Intelligence Agency and from 2003 to 2005 as Assistant United States Attorney for the District of South Dakota.
 Kobes was an associate at the Sioux Falls, South Dakota, office of Murphy, Goldammer & Prendergast from 2005 to 2008.
 Kobes was then senior counsel to POET in Sioux Falls, senior regulatory counsel to DuPont Pioneer in Johnston, Iowa, and Director of Corporate Compliance at Raven Industries.

 From 2014 to 2018, Kobes worked as General Counsel to U.S. Senator Mike Rounds.
 He was also a member of the Central Committee of the Lincoln County Republican Party.